-From the beginning of September 2015, new regulations governing the sale of GAP (Guaranteed Asset Protection) Insurance will come into force.
-These rules have been put in place by the Financial Conduct Authority, which expects that they will lead to savings for consumers of between £31 and £54 million per year.
+Since the beginning of September 2015, new regulations governing the sale of GAP (Guaranteed Asset Protection) Insurance have been in force.
+These rules have been put in place by the Financial Conduct Authority, and are saving consumers between £31 and £54 million per year.

-- First, firms must provide customers with prescribed information to help them to shop around and make a more informed decision when purchasing GAP insurance.
+- Firms must provide customers with prescribed information to help them to shop around and make a more informed decision when purchasing GAP insurance.

-- Second, firms must adhere to a four-day deferral period, meaning that add-on GAP insurance cannot be introduced and the sale of it concluded on the same day.
+- Firms must adhere to a four-day deferral period, meaning that add-on GAP insurance cannot be introduced and the sale of it concluded on the same day.

-Independent GAP Insurance provider ALA believes that the new rules will greatly benefit consumers by making it easier for them to shop around.
+Independent GAP Insurance provider ALA says the rules greatly benefit consumers by making it easier for them to shop around.
 Add-on GAP insurance premiums bought via car dealers are often significantly higher than stand-alone prices, and they represent poor value to the customer.

 - The total premium of the add-on GAP policy, separate from any other prices